 Now we need another of those holes.
 You don't have to dig to China, all you need is to go down maybe six inches or so.
 Most effective enzymes for breaking down excrement live in the top eight inches of the soil.
 Enzymes are good - nature at work.
 The trowel comes in handy here, or perhaps one of those sticks you picked up.
 At the very least, you could scrape a "cat hole" with the heel of your boot.
 Trousers down and do what comes naturally – Aaaaaah!

 At this point, we have more choices folks.
 We can burn the toilet paper and I have to say that's my favourite method BUT we've now got a potential fire risk to consider, especially if the ground is dry.
 Setting the heather alight or burning down a forest is not the low-impact sort of camping we're trying to achieve.
 Where I think there is a likelihood of recreating Towering Inferno, I have another strategy.

 On with the gloves - collect the used paper - slip it into a ziplock and seal it - remove the gloves and put them and the original ziplock into another ziplock and seal!
 Easy innit?
-If you want, you can package this lot up and take it away for disposal.
-Personally I drop the lot into a well burning fire and have done with it.
-Yes, burning plastic creates some hydrocarbons but they are going to get created anyway at some stage and I believe the impact is less than leaving used toilet paper lying round the countryside and or beaches.
+If you want, you can package this lot up to and take it away for disposal.
+Personally, I drop the lot into a well-burning fire and have done with it.
+Yes, burning plastic creates some hydrocarbons but they are going to get created anyway at some stage and I believe the impact is less than leaving used toilet paper lying around the countryside and or beaches.

 Again, grass or moss makes a very acceptable natural alternative, but do watch out for nettles or other prickly things!